mikepk/pybald/docs/index.rst

     if __name__ == "__main__":
         context.start(app)

-This mini application illustrates four of the five core concepts present in most Pybald applications.
+This mini application illustrates many of the core concepts present in most Pybald applications.
 These include: configuring an application and the pybald `context`, setting up URL routes via a mapping function, creating a controller class with a a handler using the :ref:`action decorator <actions>` and finally setting up a WSGI pipeline using the pybald Router.
 Each of these topics will be covered in more detail in the following documentation.

-The final core concept, data persistence and models will be covered later.
+Other core concepts like templating, data persistence and models will be also be covered later.

 Contents